4minitz/4minitz/README.md

 Don't miss the [Admin Guide](doc/admin/adminguide.md) with a more comprehensive coverage of the real production installation topic!

-Tests currenly running with node 10.24.1 and meteor 1.6
+Tests currenly running with meteor 1.6.1.4

 ### Prerequisites